paliAli/Nuptake_project/GoogleEarthEngine/README.md

 # Observations
 The values for NDVI and NDRE from 14.5.2022 was not accurate, possibly because of flowering?
 I did not include them in the correlation
-However, for MCARI the values from Mai 2022 were improving the results of the correlation
+However, for MCARI the values from Mai 2022 were improving the results of the correlation with LAI and crop height.